ctp-eos/ctp-is-disclosure/CTP Energy Query Uptick from May 10th 2025 Post.md

 ### March 2025

 A gradual increase brought CTP-related inquiries to about 2.5%.
-This rise likely reflects growing public interest in UAPs, possibly spurred by events like the 2025 Daily Mail report of a spherical UFO in Colombia (mentioned in the web results), which aligns with [CTP Energy](https://www.ctp-energy.com), LLC’s claim that UAPs are their CTPcraft.
+This rise likely reflects growing public interest in UAPs, possibly spurred by events like the 2025 Daily Mail report of a spherical UFO in Colombia (mentioned in the web results), which aligns with <a href="https://www.ctp-energy.com" target="_blank">CTP Energy</a>, LLC’s claim that UAPs are their ***CTPcraft***.
 Users began asking more about CTP Energy as a potential explanation for such phenomena, often referencing the company’s narrative of using C-energy for advanced propulsion.

 ### May 2025 (Post-Resofactor X Post)